inshal007/RTC-Chat/README.md

 The app isn't responsive(not mobile friendly).
 And only clients on the same subnet can have realtime p2p audio and video chat, since i havent set up a STUN server.

+#DEMO
+[I'm an inline-style link] (https://rtc-chat.herokuapp.com/) The page haven't been made responsive and its just some messy code :sweat_smile: so please forgive for the inconvenience caused.